Islamorada Sandbar or Mangrove Islands Adventure

 Our photos very thoroughly depict the varieties of fun for all ages in what is annually voted as the Florida Keys’ “Hottest Spot.”
 Guests may lounge on the boat or use our variety of floating chairs provided.
 Or, on the sandbar, you may choose to float or sit on the sandbar – commonly with a cold drink (of your choice) in hand.
 Adults and children alike may take the kayak for a scenic ride or the paddle boards across the grassy flats, full of sea life, in and around Islamorada’s Sandbar.

 The mangrove islands do not offer a beach or sandbar.
 However, the day usually is spent using snorkel masks, paddle boards, floating chairs, kayaks, and listening to music on the boat.
 It’s a great day with a natural, quiet feeling, making a great location for viewing wildlife, paddling, photography, and fishing (catch/release).

 Ladies and men alike may use the tanning area at the bow (front) of each boat and shade provided by the boat’s top or umbrella.
 Its great to get sun or read a book, or just kick back and relax.
 Guests may also climb to the tower (crow’s nest) to view the spectacular panorama with the polarized glasses provided to all aboard.
-Your choice of lunch may be served in the comfort of the boat, a floating chair, or on our versatile paddleboards…tough choice!
+Your own lunch and drinks may be served in the comfort of the boat, a floating chair, or on our versatile paddleboards…tough choice!